-The People Strategy 2016/2020 sets out how the Council's approach to resourcing, learning and development, and cultural change ensures that its workforce is able to support the Fit for the Future Strategy, as it is our staff that deliver the Council's vision to make Warwick District a great place to live, work and visit.
+The People Strategy sets out how the Council's approach to resourcing, learning and development, and cultural change ensures that its workforce is able to support the Fit for the Future Strategy, and deliver the Council's vision to make Warwick District a great place to live, work and visit.
+Our external focus ensures we communicate and engage with our residents through consultation and conversation.